 Walmart’s stakeholders influence the strategic direction of the company.
 These stakeholders are the people or groups that the business affects directly or indirectly.
 Thus, they exert pressure on Walmart’s business to push the company to consider their interests.
 With its large organizational size and global scope of operations, Walmart has many stakeholders.
 However, only some stakeholders have a significant impact on the company.
 To understand the dynamics of the relationship between stakeholders and the business, managers must identify these stakeholders and their interests.
-Walmart can use this information to guide decisions to achieve a satisfactory leadership position in stakeholder management.
+Walmart can use such information to guide decisions to achieve a satisfactory leadership position in stakeholder management.

 Managerial decisions at Walmart are partly based on the company’s stakeholders.
 Thus, the company and these stakeholders influence each other.

 Walmart’s Stakeholder Groups

 Walmart’s stakeholders can be grouped based on their shared interests.
 These stakeholder groups also have different levels of priority, based on the company’s beliefs and policies:

 The investors are the stakeholder group with Walmart’s highest priority, while the suppliers have the lowest priority.
 Nonetheless, all of these stakeholder groups are considered in the company’s decision-making process.
 Walmart’s prioritization of its stakeholders is similar to those of many businesses, with investors usually getting the top priority.

 Investors are mainly interested in profits.
 They want Walmart to have more profits, which translate to higher dividends or earnings per share.
 In relation, investors are also interested in minimizing the operational costs of the company.
 Lower costs usually lead to higher profits, which are beneficial for Walmart’s investors.